 While the ethical reasons for the FBI’s monitoring of King were murky (at best), the recordings do make up much of what we now know about the man’s personal life.
 King had engaged in so many extramarital affairs that his wife, Coretta Scott King, had reportedly become disillusioned with their marriage.

 FBI monitoring devices recorded audio of King during a tryst at a Washington, D.C., hotel, eventually sending the tape to Mrs. King in an effort to discredit him in his own home.
 King even spent the last night of his life with a woman who was not his wife.
-In the chaos outside the Lorraine Motel his advisers told the young woman to stay out of the ambulance to avoid tarnishing his legacy.
+In the chaos outside the Lorraine Motel, his advisers told the young woman to stay out of the ambulance to avoid tarnishing his legacy.

-King’s right-hand man Ralph Abernathy wrote, in his 1989 autobiography, that the staff “all understood and believed in the biblical prohibition against sex outside marriage.
+King’s right-hand man, Ralph Abernathy, wrote in his 1989 autobiography that the staff “all understood and believed in the biblical prohibition against sex outside marriage.
 It was just that he had a particularly difficult time with that temptation.”
 Abernathy also wrote that King had a “weakness for women” while Johnson – who considered King’s criticism of Vietnam a personal betrayal – called him a “hypocritical preacher.”

-At the time of his death King had the heart condition of a 60-year-old man
+At the time of his death, King had the heart condition of a 60-year-old man

 Negotiating with government leaders while trying to unite poor people and fend off death threats would be enough to stress anyone out.
-King’s autopsy results revealed that his heart appeared to be from someone 21 years his senior.
+King’s autopsy results revealed that his heart appeared to be from someone 21 years older.
 His poor eating habits almost certainly contributed, with aides reporting that they had to monitor the leader’s diet and often joked with him about his ballooning weight.

 Conservative politicians have claimed King was a Republican